foursquare/qgis-plugin/README.md

 ## Installation

-The Plugin is registered in the official QGIS plugin repository and it can be installed directly sfrom QGIS (*Plugins --> Manage and Install Plugins*).
+The plugin is registered in the official QGIS plugin repository and it can be installed directly inside QGIS via <kbd>Plugins</kbd> → <kbd>Manage and Install Plugins...</kbd> menu.

 A user can also install the plugin from a zip package that you can download from the releases of this repository.